-On 30 March 2007, the Group entered into an amended Management Support Agreement with North Bridge Group Ltd ("North Bridge Group").
-North Bridge Group is controlled by the four shareholders of North Bridge, which include Mr. Jonas Bjerg and Mr. Kjetil Grønskag.
-Pursuant to the Management Support Agreement, North Bridge Group is retained as an advisor to the Group and will be responsible for making available resources to support the Group in continuing to develop its real estate portfolio, including North Bridge Group's principals and recommending to the Group specialists, including secondees where appropriate.
-For these services North Bridge Group received an annual fee of EUR 64,000 during the year ended 31 December 2017 (2016: EUR 64,000).
-In addition, North Bridge Group is entitled to reimbursement of travelling and other reasonable out of pocket expenses incurred by it with the prior agreement of the Group's Board of Directors.
+On 30 March 2007, the group entered into an amended Management Support Agreement with North Bridge Group Ltd ("North Bridge Group").
+North Bridge Group is controlled by the four shareholders of North Bridge, which include Mr. Kjetil Grønskag.
+Pursuant to the Management Support Agreement, North Bridge Group is retained as an advisor to the group, and will be responsible for making available resources to support the group in continuing to develop its real estate portfolio, including North Bridge Group's principals and recommending to the group specialists, including secondees where appropriate.
+For these services North Bridge Group received an annual fee of EUR 64,000 during the year ended 31 December 2018 (2017: EUR 64,000).
+In addition, North Bridge Group is entitled to reimbursement of travelling and other reasonable out of pocket expenses incurred by it with the prior agreement of the group's Board of Directors.
 The terms of the Management Support Agreement were renewed on 10 October 2010 and the level of fees was revised to EUR 64,000 per annum, effective January 2012.
-The Group may engage the manager or its associates to provide other services outside the scope of this agreement.
+The group may engage the manager or its associates to provide other services outside the scope of this agreement.
 Such services will be subject to a separate mandate agreement.

-The Group's Investors Relation responsible during 2017, Mr. Harris Palaondas, was seconded to the Group from North Bridge Group pursuant to a secondment letter dated 01 November 2008.
-Following the above, the Group's board approved a fee payable to North Bridge of EUR 16,000 per year plus reasonable out-of-pocket expenses for travelling.
-During the period North Bridge charged EUR 16,000 (2016: EUR 16,000).
-The outstanding balance due to North Bridge at 31 December 2017 was nil (2016: EUR 0).
+The Group's Investors Relation responsible during 2018, Mr. Harris Palaondas, was seconded to the group from North Bridge Group pursuant to a secondment letter dated 01 November 2008.
+Following the above, the group's board approved a fee payable to North Bridge of EUR 16,000 per year plus reasonable out-of-pocket expenses for travelling.
+During the period North Bridge charged EUR 16,000 (2017: EUR 16,000).
+The outstanding balance due to North Bridge at 31 December 2018 was nil (2017: EUR 0).

-The Group's Chairman Kjetil Gronskag, holds an executive position as Chief Executive of RomReal following Board approval on the 26 May 2016 for which he is entitled to a yearly fee of EUR 35.500.
+The Group's Chairman Kjetil Gronskag, holds an executive position as Chief Executive of RomReal following Board approval on the 26 May 2016 for which he is entitled to a yearly fee of EUR 35,500 and a 0.7% commission on the realised sales of assets.